West Mount Barren: Geology

-The Ravensthorpe region is underlain by basement rocks of the Albany-Fraser Orogen and Yilgarn Craton.
+The Ravensthorpe region is underlain by basement rocks of the Albany-Fraser Orogen and Yilgarn craton.
 These rocks consist of granite, gneiss and minor enclaves of sedimentary and volcanic rocks.
 The Barren Ranges consist of metasediments, mostly folded and faulted quartzite, phyllite, dolomite and conglomerate.
 The Barrens are composed of rock beds that have been tilted and folded.
 These rock beds were once layers of sand deposited on the sea floor.
 They were subsequently compressed, heated and uplifted by movements of the Earth's crust.

 Botany

 The vegetation surrounding West Mount Barren is best described as scrub-heath with many types of shrubs that thrive in the quartzitic or lateritic sand, often in rocky situations.
 The shrubs are mostly Proteaceae and Myrtaceae.

 Several species are unique to the area and can be found on and around West Mount Barren.

-Species include Royal Hakea (Hakea victoria), Qualup Bells (Pimelea physodes), Oval-leaf Adenanthos (Adenanthos ellipticus), Blue Dampiera (Dampiera linearis), Silver-leafed Barrens regalia (Regelia velutina), Barrens clawflower (Calothamnus validus), and the Broad-leaved Brown Pea (Bossiaea ornata).
+Species include royal hakea (Hakea victoria), Qualup bell (Pimelea physodes), oval-leaf adenanthos (Adenanthos ellipticus), blue dampiera (Dampiera linearis), silver-leafed Barrens regelia (Regelia velutina), Barrens clawflower (Calothamnus validus), and the broad-leaved brown pea (Bossiaea ornata).

-Fire
+Fires

 The area around West Mount Barren is often burnt out by bush fires.
 Lightning strikes are the most usual cause of fires that often devastate large areas of the park.
 The last large scale fire was in December 2006 where four fires, that were started by lightning strikes, joined into one much larger blaze that burned out several thousand hectares of bushland.